Block Party (2022 film): Release

 The film was released in theatres on 8 June 2022 and on BET+ on 16 June.

 Reception

 Tim Cogshell of KPCC's FilmWeek called the film "so sweet" and praised Cobb's performance and his character, stating that he had "some of the funniest lines" in the film.

-Monique Jones of Common Sense Media rated the film 3 stars out of 5, callling the film a "lighthearted way to celebrate Juneteenth", and the cast "competent".
+Monique Jones of Common Sense Media rated the film 3 stars out of 5, calling the film a "lighthearted way to celebrate Juneteenth", and the cast "competent".
 Katie Walsh of TheWrap called the film a "lightweight comedy that frustrates because there’s the potential for it to be great, to resonate beyond its blandly formulaic charms."